gunnarpope/cv/index.md

 <!-- A list is also available [online](https://www.researchgate.net/profile/Gunnar-Pope) -->

 ## PROFESSIONAL EXPERIENCE
-**bitstory.ai**  `Sep 2022 - present`
+**BitStory.AI**  `Sep 2022 - present`
 Hanover, NH

-* Founder & CEO of a data-software company for designing, deploying, and automating Machine Learning and Artificial Intelligence technologies.
+* Founder & CEO of a data-software company for applied Artificial Intelligence technologies
+* Specializing in applied AI/ML in embedded, cloud, and IoT applications
+* Deep expertise in ultra-low power (<100uW) embedded designs for wireless applications
+* Automating development pipelines (unit tests, CICD, etc.) for high-quality, continuous deployment
+* Deploying Machine Learning applications (MLops) into the cloud and on embedded devices

 **Simbex LLC**  `Jan 2020 - Sep 2022`
 Lebanon, NH

-* Lead algorithm engineer of wearable technologies and physiological monitoring.
+* Lead algorithm engineer of wearable technologies and physiological monitoring
-* Working with clients to translate their product vision into technical requirements and features.
+* Working with clients to translate their product vision into technical requirements and features
-* Digital architect for real-time processing applications on resource-contstrained devices.
+* Digital architect for real-time processing applications on resource-contstrained devices
-* Leveraging machine learning (ML) algorithms to classify physiological behavior.
+* Leveraging machine learning (ML) algorithms to classify physiological behavior
 * Deploying Machine Learning applications (MLops) into the cloud and on embedded devices
-* Automating development pipelines (unit tests, CICD, etc.) for high-quality, continuous deployment.
+* Automating development pipelines (unit tests, CICD, etc.) for high-quality, continuous deployment
-* Full stack algorithm development using Python for algorithm development and then translating algorithm to embedded-C on a wearable, wirless device.
+* Full stack algorithm development using Python for algorithm development and then translating algorithm to embedded-C on a wearable, wirless device
 * Extensive background in low-power, wireless communication (BLE)

 **Blockchain Engineer at EOS Sweden** `Jun 2019 - Nov 2019`
 Stockholm, Sweden (Remote Work)
-* On-line collaboration to develop a global payment system based on EOS.IO blockchain software.
+* On-line collaboration to develop a global payment system based on EOS.IO blockchain software
 * Applied Cryptography and Big Data Analytics
 * https://eossweden.org

 **Ph.D.
 Candidate and Researcher** `Sep.
 2014 - June 2019`
 Thayer School of Engineering at Dartmouth College, Hanover, NH
-* Collaborating with Dartmouth's Computer Science Department, Clemson University, and the Center of Technology and Behavior Health to translate digital health technologies into real-world applications.
+* Collaborating with Dartmouth's Computer Science Department and the Center of Technology and Behavior Health to translate digital health technologies into real-world applications
-* Developing analog and quasi-digital instrumentation for ultra-low power biomedical sensors.
+* Developing analog and quasi-digital instrumentation for ultra-low power biomedical sensors
-* Specializing in digital signal processing on low-resource embedded devices.
+* Specializing in digital signal processing on low-resource embedded devices
-* Applying full-stack computer engineering methods to measure, record, visualize, and analyze biomedical data.
+* Applying full-stack computer engineering methods to measure, record, visualize, and analyze biomedical data
-* Characterizing of sensor performance using statistical analysis.
+* Characterizing of sensor performance using statistical analysis

 **Quasi-Digital Sensor Design**  `Jun 2019` Low-Resource EDA Sensor Fabrication